What We Believe

 We believe that God loves us.
 Romans 5:8 says, “God demonstrates His love for us in this: While we were still sinners, Christ died for us.”

 Our mission is the fullness of loving God and loving others.

 We believe there is one living and true God, the maker and preserver of all things.
 And in the unity of this Godhead there are three persons: the Father, the Son (Jesus Christ), and the Holy Spirit.
 These three are one in eternity, deity and purpose; everlasting, of infinite power, wisdom, and goodness.

-God was himself in Jesus Christ to reconcile people to God.
-Conceived by the Holy Spirit, born of the Virgin Mary, He joined together the deity of God and the humanity of humankind.
+God came in Jesus Christ to reconcile people to Himself.
+Conceived by the Holy Spirit, born of the Virgin Mary, He joined together the deity of God and the humanity of mankind.
 Jesus of Nazareth was God in flesh, truly God and truly human.
 He came to save us.
 For us the Son of God suffered, was crucified, dead and buried.
 He poured out His life as a blameless sacrifice for our sin and transgressions.
 We gratefully acknowledge that He is our Savior, the one perfect mediator between God and us.

 A new life and a right relationship with God are made possible through the redemptive acts of God in Jesus Christ.
-God, by His Spirit, acts to impart new life and put people into a relationship with Himself as they repent and their faith responds to His grace.
+God, by His Spirit, acts to impart new life and establish people in a true relationship with Himself as they repent and their faith responds to His grace.